assenmacher/SonataPageBundle/docs/reference/getting_started.rst

     Please define a value for Site.host : localhost Please define a value for Site.relativePath : /
-    Please define a value for Site.enabled : true Please define a value for Site.locale : -
+    Please define a value for Site.enabled : true Please define a value for Site.siteLocale : -
     Please define a value for Site.enabledFrom : now Please define a value for Site.enabledTo : +10 years Please define a value for Site.default : true